10+ Best Static Site Generators to Create Web Pages for Free

 Many CMS apps have caching systems that store and reuse pages for efficiency.
 However, there’s still some work involved in handling and updating these cached pages.

-On the other hand, static websites can generate pages in advance and keep them ready indefinitely.
-They can also reduce file sizes before publishing, ensuring quick loading.
+On the other hand, static websites can generate pages in advance and keep them ready for an indefinite period.
+They can also reduce file sizes before publishing, ensuring a quick loading experience.

 These static sites can be easily distributed worldwide through Content Delivery Networks (CDNs).
 A static site will consistently outperform a CMS-based site with a similar design.